 - Andrew John Volstead (Kenyon, MN)

 Politician; Member of the United States House of Representatives for Minnesota (1903 – 1923).
 Volstead sponsored a bill that prohibited the manufacture, transportation, import, export, sale, and consumption of alcohol beginning in 1920.
-Formally called the “National Prohibition Act”, it was better known as the “Volstead Act” which established prohibition from 1919-1933.
+Formally called the “National Prohibition Act”, it was better known as the “Volstead Act” (18th Amendment) which established prohibition from 1919-1933.

 Individuals who were NOT born (or raised) in Minnesota, but came to Minnesota and have lived the rest of their lives here.